 Role-model healthy behaviors.

-A well-being culture starts at the top.
+A strong well-being culture starts at the top.
 When employees see senior leaders and managers actively focusing on health, they become more comfortable devoting time to their own health.
-It also sends the signal that well-being is an organizational priority, not just a nice-to-have.
+It also signals that well-being is an integral part of the culture, not just a nice-to-have.

-Here are some ideas to involve leadership at your organization:
+Here are some ideas to show how leaders can “walk the talk” as you create a culture of well-being at your organization:

 - Discuss well-being in CEO town halls.